-There is an interesting belief, and bias within organizations and the people who work within them, especially those in leadership positions who want to create an air of certainty and control:
+There is an interesting belief and bias within organizations and the people who work within them, especially those in leadership positions who want to create an air of certainty and control:

-Hindsight bias is the common tendency for people to perceive past events as having been more predictable than they were.
+Hindsight bias is the common tendency for people to perceive past events as more predictable than they were.
 People often believe that after an event has occurred, they would have predicted or perhaps even would have known with a high degree of certainty what the event’s outcome would have been before the event occurred.

-When we look back at decisions and events, we tend to see a path or pattern that makes the decisions and steps appear obviously good or bad based on where we are currently.
-This hindsight gives us some security in our identity and who we are through time.
+When we look back at decisions and events, we tend to see a path or pattern that makes the decisions and steps appear good or bad based on where we are currently.
+This hindsight gives us security in our identity and who we are through time.
 It also tends to neglect or take little stock of the lack of knowledge and other information sources informing our thinking at that time.

 Your view of time will impact how you make sense of the present and think about the future while considering your past.